iag-geo/psma-locality-centroids/README.md

 ### Script Pre-requisites

-- You will need to run the [gnaf-loader](https://github.com/minus34/gnaf-loader) script to load the required Admin Bdy tables into Postgres
+- You will need to run the [gnaf-loader](https://github.com/minus34/gnaf-loader) script to load the required Admin Bdy and GNAF tables into Postgres
 - Postgres 9.x (tested on 9.3, 9.4 & 9.5 on Windows and 9.5 on OSX)
 - PostGIS 2.1+
-- Python 2.7 with Psycopg2 2.6

 ### Missing localities
 Trimming the boundaries to the coastline removes a small number of bay or estuary based localities.
 These have very few G-NAF addresses.